Health savings accounts: Is an HSA right for you?

 Is a health savings account right for me?

-On the other hand, if you think you might need expensive medical care in the next year and would find it hard to meet a high deductible, an HSA might not be your best option.
+On the other hand, if you think you might need expensive medical care in the next year and would find it hard to meet a high deductible, an HSA and high-deductible health plan might not be your best option.

 What are some potential advantages of health savings accounts?